IonicaBizau/diable/README.md

 - **String** `exec`: The executable to run (default: `process.execPath`).
 - **Object** `options`: An object which will be passed to the `exec` function.
 It is extended with:  - `force` (Boolean): A flag to force daemonizing even the process is a daemon already (default: `false`).
  - `exit` (Boolean): A flag to control the process exit (default: `true`).
+ - `args` (String|Object): An arguments string or an object which will be passed to [OArgv](https://github.com/ionicabizau/node-oargv) and stringified.

 #### Return
 - **Null|Proc** `null` if the process was not daemonized, the daemon process otherwise.
 A daemon cannot be daemonized by itself unless `options.force` is true.